AshharAhmadKhan/fineract-bff/ARCHITECTURE.md

 - `READ_SAVINGSACCOUNT` — read savings accounts
 - `REPAYMENT_LOAN` — submit repayment transactions

-If the loan application stretch goal is implemented, the service account scope will be extended to include `CREATE_LOAN` permissions at that point.
+If the loan application stretch goal is implemented, the service account scope will be extended to include the required loan application permissions as defined by Fineract's permission model at that point.

 The registration flow performs a single Fineract call: `GET /api/v1/loans?accountNo={accountNo}`.
 The loan response includes both clientId and clientOfficeId directly — confirmed from the